cabforum/smime/SBR.md

 ## 1.3 PKI participants

-The CA/Browser Forum is a voluntary organization of Certification Authorities and Application Software Suppliers including providers of Internet browser and other relying-party software applications such as mail user agents (web-based or application based) and email service providers that process S/MIME Certificates.
+The CA/Browser Forum is a voluntary organization of Certification Authorities and Application Software Suppliers including providers of Internet browser and other relying-party software applications, such as mail user agents (web-based or application based) and email service providers that process S/MIME Certificates.

 ### 1.3.1 Certification authorities